ReproNim/reproman/CONTRIBUTING.md

   (Firefox, Chrome) which annotates pull requests on github regarding changed coverage.

 ### Useful Environment Variables
-Refer niceman/config.py for information on how to add these environment variables to the config file and their naming convention
+Refer reproman/config.py for information on how to add these environment variables to the config file and their naming convention

 - *NICEMAN_LOGLEVEL*:
-  Used for control the verbosity of logs printed to stdout while running niceman commands/debugging
+  Used for control the verbosity of logs printed to stdout while running reproman commands/debugging
 - *NICEMAN_TESTS_KEEPTEMP*:
   Function rmtemp will not remove temporary file/directory created for testing if this flag is set
 - *NICEMAN_EXC_STR_TBLIMIT*:
-  This flag is used by the niceman extract_tb function which extracts and formats stack-traces.
+  This flag is used by the reproman extract_tb function which extracts and formats stack-traces.
   It caps the number of lines to NICEMAN_EXC_STR_TBLIMIT of pre-processed entries from traceback.
 - *NICEMAN_TESTS_TEMPDIR*:
   Create a temporary directory at location specified by this flag.